A proof of Pieri's formula using the generalized Schensted insertion algorithm for rc-graphs: Generalizing the insertion algorithm

 Proceed row by row as follows.
-Starting with row $i_1$, find the rightmost position $(i_1, j)$ where the configuration is one of the following, as shown in Figure 3:
+Starting with row $i_1$, find the rightmost position $(i_1, j)$ where the configuration is one of the following:

 Add this intersection.
-If we are in the first case, to the list of $(a,b)$'s add $(s,t)$.
-To preserve the order of $a_i$'s, if $s$ is equal to some $a_i=...=a_{i+k}$, place $(s,t)$ at the $i+k+1$ place.
-If we are in the second case add $(a_i,t)$ just before where $(a_i,b_i)$ is in the sequence.
-Proceed to do the same for the other intersections on the row $i_1$.
-Now we have a sequence of strands $a_1,b_1,....,a_{k_1}, b_{k_1}$ where we know for sure that the $b_i$'s are distinct and $a_i$'s are ordered.
+If we are in the first case, insert $(s,q)$ into the sequence $(a_i,b_i)$ in the rightmost position, such that $a_i$'s remain nondecreasing in the sequence. ($(s,q)$ are the rows where the two strands shown in Figure 3 originate.)
+If we are in the second case, add $(a_i,q)$ just before where $(a_i,b_i)$ is in the sequence.
+Repeat the above process $k_1$ times to insert $k_1$ intersections into the row~$i_1$ to get a new graph together with a sequence $(a_1,b_1),....,(a_{k_1}, b_{k_1})$ where we know for sure that the $b_i$'s are distinct and greater than $r$ and the $a_i$'s are ordered and less than or equal to $r$.
 Also, the graph we have obtained might not be an rc-graph.
-So we go to the next row and perform the following rectification procedure.
-Starting from the left, we look for either of the two configurations:
+So we go up to the next row and perform the following rectification procedure.
+Starting from the left, we look for either of the two configurations in Figure 4.

-We remove the intersection, delete the pair $(a_i,b_i)$ from the sequence of $(a,b)$'s.
+We remove the intersection, and delete the pair $(a_i,b_i)$ from the sequence of $(a,b)$'s.
 If the intersection was at position $(i,j)$, find the maximal $j' < j$ such that the configuration at $(i,j')$ is of the form shown in Figure 3.
-(Such a position must be encountered since the $b_i$ we removed is greater than $r$ and no longer a $b_i$, also the row number is less than $r$.)
-We add the intersection and to the list of $(a,b)$'s, we add this new pair the same way it was described before.
-Then we look to the right to see if there is another intersection of the form given in Figure 4, and rectify that, and so on.
-When we are done with rectifying the intersections, we add what intersections we must to this row in the same manner as for the previous row, giving us some new pairs $(a_j,b_j)$.
+(Such a position must exist, since the $b_i$ is greater than $r$ and $(a_i,b_i)$ is no longer in the sequence.)
+We add the intersection, and to the list of $(a,b)$'s we add the new pair the same way it was described before.
+Then we look to the right to see if there is another intersection of the form given in Figure 4.
+If it exists, remove it together with the appropriate $(a_i,b_i)$ and proceed as before.
+We call this process rectification of a given row.

+When we are done with rectifying the current row, we add what intersections we must to this row in the same manner as for the previous row, giving us some new pairs $(a_j,b_j)$.
 We then proceed to the next row and repeat the procedure.
-It is clear from the construction that the $b$'s remain distinct and $a$'s remain ordered. \endproof
+It is clear from the construction that the $b$'s remain distinct and the $a$'s remain ordered.